|The Technical Workforce

 I work for a government agency or an academic institution.
 Can we participate?

 We compare organizations that are alike in their workforce and structure, so we can provide meaningful analysis.
 Currently, we do not include academic institutions in that comparison.
-We are, however, opening up the program to government institutions in 2016.
+We have opened up the program to government institutions.

 Does my company have to be a sponsor or partner of ABI or can any company participate?